gjb2048/moodle-theme_essential/README.txt

 - FIX: Issue #404: M2.8 Adding a question to a new Quiz needs checking.
 - FIX: Issue #405: Extension of blocks into Footer region with "Edit Settings" on.
 - FIX: Issue #406: Assignment types: Online Audio Recording.
+- FIX: Issue #408: Show text of question in list.

 New in 2.8.0.1
 ==============